cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 II.
 Configure Your Open edX Back End
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Review your `global parameters <terraform/environments/global.hcl>`_.
+Review your global parameters.
 These were pre-populated from your responses to the CookieCutter command-line questionnaire.

 .. code-block:: hcl